ingkebil/development/python/count_variants/installing.md

 Great job!!!
 If you have a vcf file lying around you could try and feed that to the program and see if it works.

-In the following section we will add some complexity, write tests and push the code to github so others can see it.
+In the following sections we will add some complexity, write tests and push the code to github so others can see it.